How To Get Control Of Your Project

 - Modify – The next step you need to do to get a project back under control is to modify tasks and activities in order to get a project back to where it needs to be.Confirm that your project team knows what they are responsible for, and then verify that the project is in good shape.
 If you determine that it is on the path of getting out of control, then you need to modify your project plan to get things back on track.
 This may mean that you need to add more resources or cut some areas of functionality in order to get the project back under control.

 - Inform – It is your responsibility as a project manager to inform project stakeholders of any modifications that you have made in the previous step.
 This is especially important with project sponsors and executives who are counting on the results of the project to be delivered.Can projects get out of control?
 Absolutely!
 There are a number of factors that lend themselves to projects getting out of control.
 It’s your job as a project manager to take the necessary steps to get your project back on track and keep the importance of project management at the top of everyone’s mind!

-Keep your projects under control with a 30 Day FREE trial of ProjectManager.com!
+Keep your projects under control with our software, free for 30 days.
 One of the features of our project management software is that it’s so easy to use.
 We guarantee that within 5 minutes of signing up for your trial version you will get the hang of our software!
 To use the interface, there’s simply a menu on the left and tabs on the right.
 Each new project loads in a new tab just like internet explorer does, so you can navigate between projects easily.